amaraljt/LaTeXPy/README.md

 **Step 1:** Click on the link above, and start a new Colab notebook (use **File->New notebook** on the webpage menu, **not** on your computer menu).

 **Step 2:** Copy the following lines into the first notebook cell and click the red start button to install LaTeXPy.
-This takes about 40 seconds since it installs the Prover9 theorem prover on the Google server (nothing is installed on your computer).
+This takes a few seconds since it installs `latex2sympy2` on the colab server (nothing is installed or modified on your computer).
 ```
-#Can comment out the next two lines if you are not using Prover9
-!pip install provers
-from provers import *
 !rm -rf LaTeXPy #remove any previous version
 !git clone https://github.com/jipsen/LaTeXPy.git
 execfile("/content/LaTeXPy/LaTeXPy.py")